How Much Play Does Your New Puppy Need?

 On the other hand, if you have a flat-faced puppy such as a Pug, you need to be extra careful during exercise to ensure they’re able to catch their breath.
 Unfortunately, this can sometimes mean they can’t handle too much physical activity, but there are plenty of other alternatives such as interactive dog toys to keep them occupied!

-Always make sure to prioritise less physically demanding activities if you have a flat-faced puppy.
+Always make sure to prioritize less physically demanding activities if you have a flat-faced puppy.
 Keep a close eye on their breathing and if you have any concerns relating to their energy levels, it’s always best to consult your vet.

-Yappy to Help!
+Yappy to Help

 If you have any questions relating to this article or need any support with a Yappy gift order, then please don’t hesitate to get in touch.
 Contact us at email@example.com for all customer service-related queries and we’ll be more than happy to help.